jacobdeichert/HorrorGame/README.md

 - make sure not to delete the **.gitignore** file in each branch
 - create all new branches based off of the development branch
+- apparently github can't combine unity **.scene** files, therefore, more than one person can't work on the same scene